A positivity property in the based ring of the lowest two-sided cell

 \subsection{The affine and asymptotic Hecke algebras}

-Let $G$ be as above, and let $W=W_f\ltimes X^*(T)$ be its extended affine Weyl group.
-Let $\HH$ be the corresponding affine Hecke algebra over $\mathcal{A}=\Z[\bq^{1/2},\bq^{-1/2}]$ with standard basis $\{T_w\}_{w\in\Waff}$ and relations $T_wT_{w'}=T_{ww'}$ if $\ell(ww')=\ell(w)+\ell(w')$ and $(T_s+1)(T_s-\bq)=0$ for all $s\in S$, where $S\subset\Waff$ is the set of simple reflections and $\ell$ is the length function on $W$.
-Let $\sett{C_w}_{w\in\Waff}$ and $\sett{C'_w}_{w_\in \Waff}$ be the Kazhdan-Lusztig bases of $\HH$ \cite{KL79}, and consider the involution of $\HH$ given by ${}^\dagger T_w=(-1)^{\ell(w_f)}\bq^{\ell(w)}T_{w^{-1}}^{-1}$; it obeys ${}^\dagger C_w=(-1)^{\ell(\omega(x)_f)+\ell(x)}C'_w$ \cite[Lem 1.10]{Plancherel}.
-Here, for $x\in \Waff$, $\omega(x)\in \pi_1(G)$ labels the $W\ltimes\Z\Phi^\vee$-coset of $\Waff$ containing $x$ and we write $\omega(x)=\omega(x)_f\omega(x)_t\in W\ltimes X_*$.
+Let $G$ be as above, and let $\Waff=W_f\ltimes X^*(T)$ be its extended affine Weyl group.
+Let $\HH$ be the corresponding affine Hecke algebra over $\mathcal{A}=\Z[\bq^{1/2},\bq^{-1/2}]$ with standard basis $\{T_w\}_{w\in\Waff}$ and relations $T_wT_{w'}=T_{ww'}$ if $\ell(ww')=\ell(w)+\ell(w')$ and $(T_s+1)(T_s-\bq)=0$ for all $s\in S$, where $S\subset\Waff$ is the set of simple reflections and $\ell$ is the length function on $\Waff$.
+Let $\sett{C_w}_{w\in\Waff}$ and $\sett{C'_w}_{w\in \Waff}$ be the Kazhdan-Lusztig bases of $\HH$ \cite{KL79}, and consider the involution of $\HH$ given by ${}^\dagger T_w=(-1)^{\ell(w_f)}\bq^{\ell(w)}T_{w^{-1}}^{-1}$; it obeys ${}^\dagger C_w=(-1)^{\ell(\omega(x)_f)+\ell(x)}C'_w$ \cite[Lem 1.10]{Plancherel}.
+Here, for $x\in \Waff$, $\omega(x)\in \pi_1(G)$ labels the $W_f\ltimes\Z\Phi^\vee$-coset of $\Waff$ containing $x$ and we write $\omega(x)=\omega(x)_f\omega(x)_t\in W\ltimes X_*$.

 Let $h_{x,y,z}$ be the structure constants for the $C_w$-basis.
 Either Kazhdan-Lusztig basis induces the same notion of cells in $W$: we say that $x\leq_L y$ if $C'_x$ appears in $hC'_y$ for some $h$, and similarly for the relation $x\leq_Ry$.
 The equivalence classes induced by the transitive closures of these relations are the left and right cells of $W$.
 The two sided cells are given by the coarser relation where $x\leq_{LR}y$ if $x\leq_L y$ or $x\leq_R y$.
-Let $J$ be Lusztig's asymptotic Hecke algebra with basis $\{t_z\}$ as in \cite{affineII}, and let $J_0$ be its direct summand corresponding to the lowest cell $\cc_0$.
+Recall that each one-sided cell contains a unique distinguished involution \cite[Thm.
+1.10]{affineII}, and write $\mathcal{D}$ for the (finite) set of distinguished involutions.
+Recall also that by \cite{LX}, every two-sided cell $\cc$ contains a unique distinguished involution $d_\cc$ which is shortest in its double coset $W_fd_\cc W_f$. \begin{dfn} We say that $d_{\cc_0}$ is the \emph{canonical} distinguished involution in $\cc_0$, following the terminology of \cite{LX}.
+The left cell of $\cc_0$ containing $d_{\cc_0}$ is the \emph{canonical left cell} of $\cc_0$.
+By the proof of Prop.
+4.6 of \cite{XiLowI}, we have $d_{\cc_0}=w_0\ltimes(-2\rho)$. \end{dfn} \begin{ex} If $G=\SL_2$, then $d_{\cc_0}$ is the affine simple reflection in $\Waff$.
+The canonical left cell in $\cc_0$ consists of all $w$ with reduced expression of the form $w=rd_{\cc_0}$ for some $r\in\Waff$. \end{ex} Let $J$ be Lusztig's asymptotic Hecke algebra with basis $\{t_z\}$ as in \cite{affineII}, and let $J_0$ be its direct summand corresponding to the lowest cell $\cc_0$.